anasilverio19/github_hw_ana/README.txt

 Currently working on how extremem events both state influenced like pandemics and non-state influenced events like natural diasters affect fish abudance/populations

+My name is Melanie Smith, and I am a UNH MS student in Marine Biology.
+My research interests include using passive acoustics to understand the behavior and ecology of marine mammals, especially admist anthropogenic changes.